kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 The first advice they give you is to practice things that will bore you to death.
 After killing your enthusiasm and excitement, they will use your frustration to sell you more materials and more training hours.

-<strong>The quality of the materials and your interest level is more important than the amount of training materials and hours of practice that you consume.</strong>
+**The quality of the materials and your interest level is more important than the amount of training materials and hours of practice that you consume.**

 The goal of learning is to acquire a skill, put it into practice and experience the benefit.